gestom/whycon-orig/README.md

 2. If you have resized the markers (their default size is 122mm), then adjust their diameter in the <i>rqt_reconfigure</i>.
 3. Print additional four circular <a href="id/test.pdf">markers</a> and place to the corners of your (reclangular) operational space.
 4. Position and fixate your camera so that it has all four circles in it's field of view.
-5. <i>Right now works with fieldLength and fieldWidth 1.0.
-Otherwise it has to be changed in whycon.cpp and recompiled.
-WILL BE RESOLVED SOON.</i>
 5. Run whycon and modify the dimensions of the operation space in the <i>rqt_reconfigure</i> - the system will now assume that the four markers are at positions [0,0],[fieldLength,0], [0,fieldWidth],[fieldLength,fieldWidth].
 6. Adjust the parameter <i>numBots</i> - the number of patterns you want to track plus 4.
 7. Once all the patterns are found, press <i>a</i> and the four outermost patterns will be used to calculate the coordinate system.